 However, independence is not a replacement for familiarity, and developers can efficiently find many defects in their own code.

 - No independent testers – the only form of testing available is developers testing their own code.

-- Independent developers or testers within the development teams or the project team; this could be developers testing their colleagues’ products
+- Independent developers or testers within the development teams or the project team – developers are testing their colleagues’ products.

 - Independent testers external to the organization, either working on-site (in-house) or off-site (outsourcing).

 It’s usually best to have multiple test levels, with some of these levels handled by independent testers.
 We have found that it works best for most projects.

 Additionally, developers should participate in testing, especially at the lower levels.
 By doing that, they can exercise control over the quality of their own work.